stackhpc/stackhpc-kayobe-config/doc/source/configuration/cephadm.rst

 RADOS Gateways
 --------------

-RGWs are defined with the following:
+RADOS Gateways (RGWs) are defined with the following:

 .. code:: yaml